temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 }
 ```

-With the dependencies installed, you can add Temporal to the project.
+With the dependencies installed, you can now add Temporal to your project.

 In the root directory of your project, execute the following command to install Temporal and its dependencies: